cogu/autosar/README.md

 InactiveActive_T: <class 'autosar.xml.element.ImplementationDataType'>
 ```

-Here's a more fleshed out example, tt adds a `TEXTTABLE` CompuMethod and saves everything to an ARXML file.
+Here's a more fleshed out example, it adds a `TEXTTABLE` CompuMethod and saves everything to an ARXML file.
 It also demonstrates how you control the XML schema version
 when saving the file.

 ```python